DanGiaime/IGME.220.01/Rules.md

 ### Combat

-Combat occurs when a player's squad attempts to move onto a tile owned by another player, or a player declares an attack on an adjacent enemy unit.
-Combat can be declared regardless of movement capability.
+Combat occurs when a squad attempts to move onto a tile occupied by an opposing squad.
+If the defending squad is killed, the attacking squad moves onto the tile.
+If the attacking squad can not move onto the tile, they may still attack the tile, but may not move.

 Squads have 3 stats used in battle - __HP__, __DEF__, and __ATK__.